Phangg/Phangg/README.md

 iOS Developer
 -------------

-I've been working in the food service industry for about 4 years, starting with web front-end, then moving on to back-end and Android, and now progressing towards becoming an iOS developer.
+I've been working in the food service industry for about 4 years, starting with web, then moving on to Android, and now progressing towards becoming an iOS developer.

 *   🌍  I'm based in Seoul
 *   🖥️  See my portfolio at [Here!
 (Notion)](http://phangg.notion.site/ChangJun-Lee-e88a6e06032b43369ace761766e689b9)